Top 10 Masters of Architecture Programs in the US

 Most state licensing boards require their candidates for licensure to have a degree from an NAAB-accredited school.
 If you haven't yet gotten your degree and think that licensure is something you might want to pursue in the future, then having an accredited degree keeps that option open for you—even if you're not 100% sure about getting your license right now.

-The goal of accredited programs is to help prepare young professionals for the field, and this plays out in the number as well.
+The goal of accredited programs is to prepare future architects with the knowledge and skills needed for professional practice, and this shows up in the outcomes.
 According to NCARB By the Numbers 2022, graduates of NAAB-accredited programs have 5% higher pass rates on the ARE than graduates of non-accredited programs, and MArch graduates have a 4% higher pass rate than graduates of BArch programs.

 So if you think getting your license is in your future, having the foundational knowledge that an accredited program gives you can pay off in passing the ARE.